Budget-friendly last-minute gifts can shine – if they’re chosen thoughtfully and presented beautifully.

-- Useful and welcome gifts can be found in your local drugstore.
-Dermatologist-recommended Neutrogena products like the bath and shower gels sell for under $10 and are appropriate for both men and women.
+Useful and welcome gifts can be found in your local drugstore.
+Dermatologist-recommended Neutrogena products like the bath and shower gels sell for less than $10 and are appropriate for both men and women.

-- Another excellent lip balm is Smith’s Rosebud Salve, which you can find at various retailers for between $2-$4.
+Another excellent lip balm is Smith’s Rosebud Salve, which you can find at various stores for between $2 and $4.
 Choose a few varieties, pop them into a decorative container or a mug (dollar store, naturally) and wrap with shiny paper.

 As I mentioned earlier, presentation is key in making a small or budget-friendly gift shine.
 I learned this years ago from a friend whose gifts were always inexpensive but beautifully wrapped.
 Take the time to make everything pop, whether it be with eye-catching ribbon, a sprig of holly, an inexpensive ornament or some other personal touch, and your gifts will be noticed and remembered, whatever the price.